 Man-to-Man Defense – “Red” — Aggressively Trapping the Point Guard

-On occasion, as a surprise tactic, you can try an aggressive trap on the point guard… We use this as a surprise tactic, maybe after a time-out, or a made free-throw, or with a new Also, this can be a late game tactic, when you are behind and need a steal…
+On occasion, as a surprise tactic, you can try an aggressive trap on the point guard… We use this as a surprise tactic, maybe after a time-out, or a made free-throw.
+Also, this can be a late game tactic, when you are behind and need a steal…